m2ci-msp/ematoblender/README.md

 Ematoblender itself is distributed under the terms of the GNU General Public License version 3.

-However, Ematoblender also makes use of the following components that are distributed under a different license:
+However, Ematoblender also makes use of the following components that may be available under a different license:

 - [ematoblender-model](https://github.com/m2ci-msp/ematoblender-model)
 - [ematoblender-model](https://github.com/m2ci-msp/ematoblender-example-data)